Astraea: Etymology

 The goddess's name "Astraea" (spelled in Ancient Greek Ἀστραία) is derived from the Greek word ἀστήρ meaning 'star'.
 The word ἀστήρ in turn is inherited from the Proto-Indo-European root *h₂ster- ('star'), from *h₂eh₁s-, meaning 'to burn'.
 Astraea's name thus shares an etymology with the name of Astraeus, who is her father in some versions, and cousin Asteria.

 Family and attributes

-Astraea is a goddess that personifies justice.
-When identified with the justice goddess Dike, Astraea is made the daughter of Zeus and Themis, or otherwise she is the daughter of Astraeus and Eos-Aurora, goddess of the dawn.
-Juvenal calls Astraea the sister of Pudicitia (the Roman goddess of chastity and equivalent to Greek Aidos), and that the two sisters withdrew from the mortal world together.
-When relating this tale, ancient authors tend to alternate between referring to her as Dike or Astraea.
+Astraea is a goddess who personifies justice.
+When identified with the justice-goddess Dike, Astraea is made the daughter of Zeus and Themis, or otherwise she is the daughter of Astraeus and Eos-Aurora, goddess of the dawn.
+Juvenal calls Astraea the sister of Pudicitia (the Roman goddess of chastity and the equivalent of Greek Aidos), and states that the two sisters withdrew from the mortal world together.
+When relating this tale, ancient authors tend to alternate between referring to her as Dike or as Astraea.
 As Dike, she is also called Iustitia, the name of the Roman goddess of justice and counterpart to Dike.
 Astraea was represented holding a pair of scales, symbol of justice and impartiality.